How do I apply?

 What is the total value of the fellowship?

 The total value of the four-year fellowship exceeds $175,000.
-New Self Graduate Fellows for 2017-2018 will receive $30,500 each year for four years.
+New Self Graduate Fellows for 2018-2019 will receive $30,500 each year for four years.
 Additionally, the fellowship covers tuition, fees, and the employer's share of student health insurance costs.
+Over the four years, Fellows have access to a $5,500 professional development award.
 Fellows must also participate in professional development programs throughout the year.
 Key features of the fellow development program are sequential communication coaching workshops, and a customized government and science policy seminar held in Washington, D.C..

 How long is the fellowship?